If you’re looking for a versatile, easy-to-use grill and smoker then you need to seriously consider a pellet smoker.

 For one, you need to have a source of electricity to plug the grill in.
 You can’t just grab a bag of charcoal and fire it up anywhere.

-You also get a few adapters included so you can get power from an outlet in your house, your car cigarette lighter or from your car battery.
+You get a few adapters included so you can get power from an outlet in your house, your car cigarette lighter or from your car battery.
 You could also use a generator.

 Nothing else comes close in terms of features and portability at this price point.
 The WiFi control via tablet or smartphone is an awesome feature that lets you control the temperature of your grill remotely (handy if you’re lying by the pool).

-While you might not have heard of Green Mountain before (they only started selling in 2008), the company is producing grills that match and often exceed what Traeger is making.
+While you might not have heard of Green Mountain Grills before, the company is producing grills that match and often exceed what Traeger is making.

 What we liked:

-- Precice temperature control – The Davy Crockett gives you far more temperature control than many other pellet grills.
+- Precise temperature control – The Trek gives you far more temperature control than many other pellet grills.
 Using the manual control panel you can make 5-degree adjustments.
 And if you want to really dial it in you can use the app to make one-degree adjustments.

 - WiFi & App – The app doesn’t just give you the ability to adjust the temperature remotely, you can also program in unique instructions.
 For example, you can set it to cook at 225° for 5 hours and then automatically change to 250° for another 4 hours.

 - Smart alerts – It’s also nice when the app tells you that the hopper isn’t feeding in wood pellets and the temperature is dropping.
 This sure beats running outside to check the grill.

 What we don’t like:

-- Awkward for one person to move – Due to the weight of the smoker and the awkward way the legs come off, we would still recommend having two people to maneuver the smoker.
+- Awkward for one person to move – Due to the weight of the smoker we would still recommend having two people maneuver the smoker.